nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 06 Basic File Attributes.markdown

 11. No.

-    Yes.
+    No.

 ##

 12. On an AT&T system, owner can change the owner and the group of a file.
-On a BSD system, owner of a file can be changed only by the superuser and the user can change the group of a file only to a group to which he or she already belongs.
+On a BSD system, owner of a file can be changed only by the superuser and the user can change the group of a file only to a group to which she already belong.

 ##